hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 1 Reliable, Scalable, and Maintainable Applications.md

 We use different tools for different smaller tasks, and application creates the required integration.

-There will be many concerns when we creæte date system, our organization structure, legacy infrastructure, time limits.
+There will be many concerns when we create# date system, our organization structure, legacy infrastructure, time limits.

 In this book we will focus on the following properties of data systems: